While it’s true that playing video games makes people less likely to step outside and soak in the sun, they also bring you some great benefits.

 Surprisingly, video games are capable of helping in the improvement of your emotional, mental and physical health.
-Games improve people in ways that were never expected, whether it’s playing World of Warcraft with friends, pulling out the Wii Fit or playing Call of Duty solo.
+Games improve people in ways that were never expected, whether it’s playing World of Warcraft with friends, pulling out the Wii Fit, or playing Call of Duty solo.

 Before you get into the top health benefits of video games, this does not give you an excuse for spending hours on end gaming.
-Moderation and limitation has to be applied.
+Moderation and limitation have to be applied.
 So without further ado, what kind of health benefits can you expect from gaming?

-Playing video games has had some remarkable effects in overcoming the learning difficulty dyslexia.
+Playing video games has had some remarkable effects in overcoming the learning difficulty of dyslexia.
 While dyslexia and why it is present in some people are not fully understood, there are theories and you cannot dispute the results from studies.

 In fact, you might not even realize that you are actually concentrating on one thing for such a long time.
 Since you are focusing so intently on a single task, your brain changes the way it works; however, there are studies being carried out to understand the full extent of this benefit.

 You Become More Physical

 Since their first invention, computer games have made major strides.
 A while back, children and adults had to sit for hours on end trying to complete diverse missions and trying to get to the end of a game.

-They require you to stand and dance around your room, building your muscles, improving posture and focus on weight loss, all at the same time!
+They require you to stand and dance around your room, building your muscles, improving posture, and focus on weight loss, all at the same time!

 Improving Cognitive Abilities

 It’s said that you need to keep your brain working at all times to keep it functioning at its highest level.
 While some people prefer focusing on Sudoku puzzles and crosswords, others are finding it better to focus on computer games – and they are helping.

-Your cognitive abilities, such as memory, are boosted and you feel good about yourself as memory improves – helping you overcome any task in the real world, such as performance tuning in SQL by Stackify – as you b**t your last high scores.
+Your cognitive abilities, such as memory, are boosted and you feel good about yourself as memory improves – helping you overcome any task in the real world, such as performance tuning in SQL by Stackify – as you beat your last high scores.

 Improving Social Skills and Build Connections

-It’s well known that playing games helps improve your social skills.
+It’s well known that playing games help improve your social skills.
 Most gaming units available allow players to connect to each other online.